Are you a lonely wife or husband?

 Do small favours for each other: Is he struggling with doing the dishes?
 Help him do it.
 Is she a foodie?
 Prepare a delicious breakfast for her.
 This will make your partner look up to you.
 They know they can come to you for any help or with any problem.
 You will be their first destination in distress.

 Understand their point of view: It is not always necessary to look at things your way.
 Your partner could have a different opinion.
-You may be irritated by your mother-in-law’s interference in a party that you have organized for your partner.
+You may be irritated by your mother-in-law’s interference in a party that you have organised for your partner.
 Listening to each other and not judging is crucial.

 Loneliness can be taxing both emotionally and physically and could come along with: